felis/USB_Host_Shield_2.0/README.md

 To implement the SPP protocol I used a Bluetooth sniffing tool called [PacketLogger](http://www.tkjelectronics.com/uploads/PacketLogger.zip) developed by Apple.
 It enables me to see the Bluetooth communication between my Mac and any device.

+### PS4 Library

+This is the [PS4BT](PS4BT.cpp) library.
+It works with the official Sony PS4 controller via Bluetooth.

+The [PS4BT.ino](examples/Bluetooth/PS4BT/PS4BT.ino) example shows how to easily read the buttons and joysticks on the controller.

+I still have not figured out how to read the touchpad, turn rumble on and off and set the color of the light, but hopefully I will figure that out soon.

+Before you can use the PS4 controller you will need to pair with it.

+Simply create the BTHID instance like so: ```BTHID bthid(&Btd, PAIR);``` and then hold down the PS and Share button at the same time, the PS4 controller will then start to blink rapidly indicating that it is in paring mode.

+It should then automatically pair the dongle with your controller.
+This only have to be done once.

 ### PS3 Library